 Plastic pallets and containers are particularly predominant in the food industry where resistance to dirt and to reaction with various organic substances is particularly important.

 But you have to pay for each of these properties.
 It makes a plastic pallet a few times more expensive than similar sized wooden one.
 A damaged plastic pallet is practically useless as it is not repairable.
-The cost of making customised plastic pallets is disproportionally high compared to the price of non-standard wooden pallets.
+The cost of making customized plastic pallets is disproportionally high compared to the price of non-standard wooden pallets.

 Wood in retreat